sandraC1996/Cota_Portfolio/FP2.md

      Bring focus on how the mix of their original content with access to classic movies and tv shows became a key reason for their success.

-#### Point 1: The overpopulation of streaming services and household impact.**
+#### Point 1: The overpopulation and growth of streaming services and their household impact.**

- - **Overpopulation of streaming services**
+ - **Overpopulation and growth of streaming services**

    Big companies and important networks are now moving to stream services.
+Increase of subscribers.
 This implies fees, multiple accounts, and way more targeted ads.

  - **Streaming Services vs Cable TV**